Packing Museum Objects

 Why do we need to pack museum objects?

 Generally museum objects are packed for either transport or for long term storage.
 In both instances the main aim is to keep the objects safe from damage, clean and protected from fluctuating environmental conditions and pests.

 What is the purpose of packing materials?

-Surface protection – to protect items from interacting or rubbing against each other should be box they are store in be moved around or is being transported off site
+Surface protection – to protect items from interacting or rubbing against each other should the box they are stored in be moved around or is being transported off site

 Shock protection – especially when the objects are in transit